markoneill/trustbase-windows/TrustBaseWin/README.md

 #### Deploying TrustBase on a computer without debug tools

-I have compiled the June 22nd verison of Trustbase into a zip, put it on the Google Drive at TrustBase\Windows.
+I have compiled the June 22nd verison of Trustbase into a zip, save it on our private Google Drive at TrustBase\Windows.
 Below are the current instructions required to run TrustBase on a computer (without Visual Studio or any debug tools).

 1. Install Python 2.7 64 bit *In SNAPSHOT zip*
 2. Use pip to install pyOpenSSL (some plugins might require other python lib)